 The REXUS/BEXUS programme allows students from universities and higher education colleges across Europe to carry out scientific and technological experiments on research rockets and balloons.
 Each year, two rockets and two balloons are launched, carrying up to 20 experiments designed and built by student teams.

 REXUS experiments are launched on an unguided, spin-stabilised rocket powered by an Improved Orion Motor with 290 kg of solid propellant.
 It is capable of taking 40 kg of student experiment modules to an altitude of approximately 90 km.
 The vehicle has a length of approx. 5.6 m and a body diameter of 35.6 cm.

-The REXUS/BEXUS programme is realised under a bilateral Agency Agreement between the German Aerospace Center (DLR) and the Swedish National Space Board (SNSB).
+The REXUS/BEXUS programme is realised under a bilateral Agency Agreement between the German Aerospace Center (DLR) and the Swedish National Space Agency (SNSA).
 The Swedish share of the payload has been made available to students from other European countries through a collaboration with the European Space Agency (ESA).
-EuroLaunch, a cooperation between the Esrange Space Center of SSC and the Mobile Rocket Base (MORABA) of DLR, is responsible for the campaign management and operations of the launch vehicles.
+EuroLaunch, a cooperation between the Swedish Space Corporation (SSC) and the Mobile Rocket Base (MORABA) of DLR, is responsible for the campaign management and operations of the launch vehicles.
 Experts from DLR, SSC, ZARM and ESA provide technical support to the student teams throughout the project.
 REXUS and BEXUS are launched from SSC, Esrange Space Center in northern Sweden.